MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 > Can share with ***only*** AWS accounts in its own organization.

-This means you can never perform an AWS organization migration in the future, so if you are 99% of AWS customers, do not use VPC sharing.
+This means you can never perform an AWS organization migration in the future.

+If you are like most AWS customers:
+- The Management Account of your AWS Organization has most of your resources in it
+- You want to follow Best Practices[^996221] and have an empty Management Account
+- It is infeasible to 'empty' out the current management account over time

+[^996221]: This is Stage 1 of Scott's [AWS Security Maturity Roadmap](https://summitroute.com/downloads/aws_security_maturity_roadmap-Summit_Route.pdf), for example.

+Then you will need to perform an org migration in the future, and should stay away from VPC Sharing.

 However, suppose you are willing to risk a production outage 😂 (Particularly if you do not use ASGs or Load Balancers, which will lose access to the subnets.)
 The NAT Gateway will remain functional according to AWS.